 We build each bike from a curated set of components that we source from all over the world.
 We trust cranksets from Japan, tires from Germany, saddles from England, pedals from Taiwan, and lots more.

-We have both of our proprietary frame designs – Valencia and Sutro – fabricated in a family owned facility in Taiwan.
+We have all of our proprietary frame designs – Valencia, Sutro and now Stinson – fabricated in a family owned facility in Taiwan.
 Taiwan has earned its reputation as the global leader in bicycle manufacturing through decades of investment and experience.
 Nowhere else compares on quality, affordability, and infrastructure.

 We trust the craftspeople who have been manufacturing these parts for decades, and are proud to call on them for the raw materials that go into each Mission Bicycle.